csc-training/hip-programming/docs/07-multi-gpu.md

 # GPU-GPU Communication through MPI

 * CUDA/ROCm aware MPI libraries support direct GPU-GPU transfers
-    * Can take a pointer to device buffer (avoids host/device data copies)
+    * can take a pointer to device buffer (avoids host/device data copies)
-* Unfortunately, currently no GPU support for custom MPI datatypes (must use a datatype representing a contiguous block of memory)
+* currently no GPU support for custom MPI datatypes (must use a datatype representing a contiguous block of memory)
-    * Data packing/unpacking must be implemented application-side on GPU
+    * data packing/unpacking must be implemented application-side on GPU
-* On LUMI, enable on runtime by `export MPICH_GPU_SUPPORT_ENABLED=1`
+* on LUMI, enable on runtime by `export MPICH_GPU_SUPPORT_ENABLED=1`
-* Having a fallback for pinned host staging buffers is a good idea.
+* having a fallback for pinned host staging buffers is a good idea.

 # Summary

-- There are various options to write a multi-GPU program
+- there are various options to write a multi-GPU program
-- Use `hipSetDevice()` to select the device, and the subsequent HIP calls operate on that device
+- use `hipSetDevice()` to select the device, and the subsequent HIP calls operate on that device
-- If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
+- ooften best to use one GPU per process, and let MPI handle data transfers between GPUs
 - GPU-aware MPI is required when passing device pointers to MPI

      * Using host pointers does not require any GPU awareness

+- on LUMI binding is important